yuli0103/CGB-DM/README.md

 # You can choose the test dataset, type and corresponding task
 python scripts/test.py --gpuid 0 --dataset pku --anno unanno --task uncond --check_path ''
 ```
-The meaning of <anno> is to select either annotated or unannotated test sets.
-It is important to note that unannotated test sets can only be used for 'uncond' tasks, as they lack ground truth labels.
+The meaning of `anno` is to select either annotated or unannotated test sets.
+It is important to note that unannotated test sets can only be used for `uncond` tasks, as they lack ground truth labels.
 ### Inference with a single image
 Run the commands in terminal
 ```bash
 python scripts/run_single_image.py --gpuid 0 --render_style pku --image_path ''  --check_path ''
 ```
-<render_style> includes pku and cgl.
+`render_style` includes pku and cgl.

-In <image_path>, select the test image, and in <check_path>, select the model weights.
+In `image_path`, select the test image, and in `check_path`, select the model weights.

 ## Citation